brandur/sorg/content/drafts/postgres-atomicity.md

 data.

-Since joining a company that uses MongoDB and witnessing first-hand the operational catastrophe inherent to that equation, I've taken a keen interest in the subject of atomicity and data correctness.
+Since joining a company that uses MongoDB and witnessing first-hand the operational catastrophe inherent to that, I've taken a keen interest in the subject of atomicity and data correctness.
 Most of us are uncomfortably aware of how fallible software is, so how are some databases able to offer such a strong guarantee?

 In particular, I've always appreciated Postgres's implementation, which offers powerful transactional